-The area up to and including the former Lamp Tavern on the east side is recommended for inclusion as per the boundary suggestion in Figure 82.
+The area up to and including the former Lamp Tavern on the west side is recommended for inclusion as per the boundary suggestion in Figure 80.
 This would be an extension of 0.620 hectares (1.532 acres) to the current conservation area.

-Figure 83 Views south from Upper High Street towards Market Place
+Figure 81 Views south from Upper High Street towards Market Place

-Figure 84 Buildings and shopfronts, Upper High Street
+Figure 83 Funeral Directors, Upper High Street

-Figure 85 Funeral Directors, Upper High Street
+Figure 82 Buildings and shopfronts, Upper High Street

-Figure 86 East side Upper High Street
+Figure 84 East side Upper High Street